Joystream/joystream-landing/testnets/rome/forum-module.md

 - `nextThreadEntry`: Identifier to be used for next in `ThreadEntry` created.

-- `threadEntryIdsByThreadId`: Map `Thread` identifier to vector if `ThreadEntry` identifiers, ordered by entry position.
+- `threadEntryIdsByThreadId`: Map `Thread` identifier to vector if `ThreadEntry` identifiers, ordered by entry position. **Note: This is here to make it fast to look up all entries in a given thread in a thread deletion scenario.**

 - `forumSudo`: `ForumSudoId` of forum sudo.